MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/microsoft-forms-shows-sorry-something-went-wrong.md

 - Microsoft Forms shows the following error for all users in a Microsoft 365 tenant:
   > **Sorry, something went wrong.**
-- Forms within Teams shows the following error for all users in a Microsoft 365 tenant:
+- Forms within Teams show the following error for all users in a Microsoft 365 tenant:
   > **Contact the form owner’s administrator to let them know there’s an issue in the Forms product configuration.**
 - Polls in Team meetings show the following error for all users in a Microsoft 365 tenant:
   > **An error has occurred.
 Please try again.**